mcw7246/WebChecker/docs/DesignDoc.md

  it's ftl imported from a model.

 ### Application Tier
 The Application Tier is responsible for the logic that flows through the application.
-T
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._
+The only class that is currently in our Application Tier is the `PlayerLobby` class which has a single responsibility of keeping track of all the `Player`'s that are currently running the application.
+The `PlayerLobby` has the responsibility to keep track of who is currently in a game, who is currently in a game request and who is waiting to get/send a game request.

 ### Model Tier